embashgit/subsify/README.md

 ### Acknowledgments

  **Special thanks to:**
-- [Ibrahim Muhammad Bashir](https://github.com/embashgit): Primary contributor and developer of QueueWise.
+- [Ibrahim Muhammad Bashir](https://github.com/embashgit): Primary contributor and developer of Subsify.
 - [Oezdemir Cetin]: For invaluable guidance, mentorship, and constructive feedback during the development process and Software engineering course in general.